projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

                         .t_vuart.vuart_id = 1U,
                   },

-.. note:: As the device mode also has virtual uart, and also use 0x3F8 and 0x2F8 as port base.
-If y   ou add ``-s <slot>, lpc`` in launch script, the device model will create COM0 and COM1 for the p   ost launched VM.
-It will also add the port info to ACPI table.
-This is useful for windows, vxwor   ksas they probe driver according to ACPI table.
+.. note:: The device mode also has a virtual UART, and also uses 0x3F8 and 0x2F8 as port base.
+If you add ``-s <slot>, lpc`` in the launch script, the device model will create COM0 and COM1 for the post launched VM.
+It will also add the port info to the ACPI table.
+This is useful for Windows and vxworks as they probe the driver according to the ACPI table.

-   If user enable both the device model uart and hypervisor vuart in the same port address, the ac    cess to the port address will be response by hypervisor vuart directly and will not pass to devi   ce model.
+   If user enables both the device model UART and hypervisor vUART at the same port address, access to the port address will be responded to by the hypervisor vUART directly, and will not pass to the device model.